 OxyContin Addiction Treatment

-OxyContin addiction treatment at Promises focuses on ensuring a comfortable detox and effective treatment experience for each client.
-Many people come to us with a high level of anxiety due to long-term issues with chronic pain.
-Clients with an OxyContin addiction have often put off treatment because of their fears about pain and concerns that their physical needs will be dismissed.
+OxyContin addiction treatment at Promises may start with a comfortable detox.
+This is followed by a comprehensive substance abuse treatment program.
+Many people come to us with anxiety due to long-term issues with chronic pain.
+Clients who abuse OxyContin have often put off addiction treatment.
+They have fears about pain and concerns that their physical needs will not be considered.

-At Promises, we have developed a well-rounded and sophisticated approach to pain management that involves our medical team and specialized staff who have developed protocols we know work.
-We balance clients’ need to find freedom from debilitating pain with the need to have a clear mind and an ability to function in the world and have a healthy and fulfilling life.
-Our goal is to guide clients back to a balanced approach to pain management.
+At Promises Treatment Centers, we take a well-rounded approach to pain management as you detox from prescribed OxyContin.
+Our medical team has developed protocols that work.
+We understand clients’ need to find freedom from debilitating pain.
+We also recognize the need to have a clear mind and ability to function in the world.
+We aim to help people achieve a healthy and fulfilling life.
+Our goal is to guide you back to a balanced approach to pain management.